 This is what Nexus Montgomery aims to achieve with the creation of the Diabetes Educators’ Learning Collaborative [Learning Collaborative].
-It’s part of a five-year program that aims to significantly improve diabetes education and prevent new cases of diabetes in Montgomery County – funded by a Health Service Cost Review Commission Catalyst Grant.
+It’s part of a five-year program – funded by a Health Services Cost Review Commission Catalyst Grant– that aims to significantly improve diabetes education and prevent new cases of diabetes in Montgomery County.

-The Primary Care Coalition serves as the management entity for Nexus Montgomery – a collaborative of the six hospitals in Montgomery County.
-Isabel Rodriguez, the Diabetes Program Manager at PCC, shared priorities for the first year of this new program, “It’s a planning year, building the capacity and to then start increasing the services.”
+The Primary Care Coalition serves as the management entity for Nexus Montgomery, a collaborative of the six hospitals in Montgomery County.
+Isabel Rodriguez, the Diabetes Program Manager at the PCC, shared the priorities for the first year of this new program, “It’s a planning year, building the capacity and to then start increasing the services.”
 Increased support for educators should translate into less residents who develop diabetes and enhanced care for those who already have diabetes.

 In Montgomery County where the Primary Care Coalition works to increase access to affordable health care and related services, several key hospital and community partners offer diabetes education; including a mix of both DPP and DSME.

 The DPP is a CDC-recognized curriculum that lasts for one year – potentially two years for Medicare beneficiaries – and serves the population that’s at high-risk for developing diabetes.
 The goal is for participants to lose five percent of their weight; a target based on ample scientific research.

 To hit those numbers, lifestyle coaches teach their patients how to:

 Change the way they eat

 Cope with difficult situations or triggers

 Get started with or increase physical activity within their abilities